-KTSC-TV produces 6 hours per week of local programming from September through May.
-There are additional local productions that take place during the summer months.
-Local programs produced by KTSC-TV include, Matchwits, Homework Hotline, Super School News, and Colorado State of Mind.
+Each year more than 300 hours of local programming is produced out of the studio at CSU-Pueblo.
+Six hours per week of local programming is produced from September through May with additional productions taking place during the summer months.
+Through a unique relationship between CSU-Pueblo and Rocky Mountain PBS, students engage in hands-on learning through the production of local educational programs such as Matchwits, Homework Hotline, Super School News, and Colorado State of Mind.